 As a Canadian, but also as an individual who believes that our society does best when we serve the greater good, it baffles me to see Americans protesting outside state legislatures, unmasked, undistanced, and packing an assault rifle.
+Since this was originally posted, we’ve got an epidemic of the unvaccinated due to people’s choices based in large part on the desire of a certain segment of the population to take a stand for their freedom.
 It seems hard to believe that people are so caught up in their own entitlement that they don’t care how many people are harmed as a result.

 Being told what to do isn’t fun.
 However, living in a non-anarchic society, there are restrictions placed on individual freedoms to prevent infringing on the freedom and security of others.
 Here are a few things that I’m not free to do.